 - Google Search and other Google sites

 - Websites and search engines geared toward mobile users

 To some extent, however, where potential clients see your AdWords ads will depend on your personal settings and how you choose to display your ads.
 For example, you can tailor your AdWords ads to display to:

 - Users who live in a specific geographic region.

 Another factor in where your potential clients see your ad has to do with how often Google is actually showing your ad.
 If you feel like your ad frequency is causing a problem, you may want to revisit the settings or your budget.

-If you need help with Google AdWords for attorneys, or if you have questions about pay-per-click advertising, please contact our helpful online attorney marketing team today.
+If you need help with PPC for lawyers, or if you have questions about pay-per-click advertising, please contact our helpful online attorney marketing team today.
 We’d be happy to review your online marketing plan, provide guidance in choosing paid attorney advertising plans, and provide continuing support for your online marketing needs.
 Give us a call today at 1-888-886-0939, or simply fill out the easy online contact form on this page for more information!

 How do I set a budget for my Google AdWords campaign?

 One of the many decisions that you will make when starting a Google AdWords campaign for your law firm is how much you would like to spend daily for your pay-per-click advertising.
 There are many factors to consider when choosing your daily budget: